 Sustainability and environmental drawbacks and issues to Consider

 Finally, a circular economy approach may have sustainability and environmental drawbacks and issues to consider.
-For example, the recycling process can be energy-intensive and may require chemicals and other resources.
-There is also the risk of unintended consequences, such as creating new waste streams or releasing harmful pollutants during the recycling process.
+For example, recycling can be energy-intensive and require chemicals and other resources.
+There is also the risk of unintended consequences, such as creating new waste streams or releasing harmful pollutants during recycling.

-While the circular economy has many benefits, it is important to be aware of its potential drawbacks and challenges.
+While the circular economy has many benefits, it is important to know its potential drawbacks and challenges.
 By addressing these issues and working to overcome them, we can create a more sustainable and resilient global economy for the future.

 Related Resources